Michaelpalacce/Server/README.md

 - It is a good idea to change the root password ( via the env.js )

 # Known Bugs:
-- Some functionality is broken on virtual machines...
 - Cannot detect if you are moving a folder inside itself, so you can't do this:

         /